 In the U.S. the NAIC adopted the Insurance Data Security Model Law which establishes standards for data security and for the investigation of and notification of insurance regulators of cybersecurity events involving unauthorized access to certain private information belonging to insureds.
 To date, this Model Law has not been widely adopted, but the Company expects further adoption in the future.
 The cybersecurity regulation in New York is applicable to many of the Company's clients, and it requires the Company to demonstrate the existence and soundness of its cybersecurity program to those clients.
 The California Consumer Privacy Act of 2018 ("CCPA") grants all California residents the right to know what information a business has collected from them and the sourcing and sharing of that information.
 The CCPA also gives the California consumer the right to have a business delete their personal information with some exceptions.
 The California restrictions, and related exceptions became effective on January 1, 2020.
 The Company expects that the exceptions will apply to a significant portion of its business.
-Laws and regulations similar to the NAIC's Insurance Data Security Model Law are likely to be adopted by more U.S. states in the near future, if not by the U.S. federal government.
+Laws and regulations similar to the New York cybersecurity regulation and the CCPA, as well as measures similar to the NAIC's Insurance Data Security Model Law are likely to be adopted by more U.S. states in the near future, if not by the U.S. federal government.